School of Welding at DTC

 Ready to learn more about DTC’s hands-on training programs?
 Give us a call or fill out the form to get more information.Get Started

 FIND WELDING TRAINING NEAR YOU

-Find an accredited welding training program near you at one of DTC’s two campus locations.
+Find an accredited welding training program near you at one of Delta Technical College’s two campus locations in Mississippi.

 Welding Program Overview

 Welding trade schools are the first step toward an exciting new career in this hands-on field.
-Here’s what you can expect when you choose Delta Technical College (DTC) for your welding training:
+Here’s what you can expect when you choose The School of Welding at Delta Technical College (DTC) for your welding training:

 - WHAT IS A WELDER?

-For related information, check out our resource, What Does a Welder Do?
+To learn more, check out: What Does a Welder Do?

 - HOW MUCH DO WELDERS MAKE?

 According to BLS, the median annual wage for welders, cutters, solderers, and brazers was $47,010, in May 2021.
 Pay varies for welders based on experience, skill level, industry, and the size of the employer.
 The highest 10 percent in the field earned more than $63,660 per year.